-Ex-ICC prosecutor urges global arrest warrant for Putin
+Ex-UN prosecutor urges global arrest warrant for Putin

 “I hoped never to see mass graves again,” she told the newspaper Blick.
 “These dead people have loved ones who don’t even know what’s become of them.
 That is unacceptable.”

-Other war crimes she identified in Ukraine included attacks on civilians, the destruction of civilian buildings and even the demolishing of entire towns.
+Other war crimes she identified in Ukraine included attacks on civilians, the destruction of civilian buildings and even the demolishing of entire villages.

 She said the investigation in Ukraine would be easier than that in Yugoslavia because the country itself had requested an international probe.
 The current ICC chief prosecutor, Karim Khan, visited Ukraine last month.